nickp60/annofilt/README.md

 To verify the length of annotated genes, we compare annotation length, alignement coverage, and evalue to a pangenme built of well-currated annotations for a given strain.
 To build a pangenome for your strain of interest, do the following:

 1. Download as many complete genomes from RefSeq as desired (minimum of 10?, maybe?) with `get_compete_genomes``
-2. Run Roary.
-This is a good time to explore their stringincy options for percentage identity (which defaults to 95%)
+2. Create pangenome with `make_annofilt_pangenome`.
+This is a good time to explore their stringincy options for percentage identity (which defaults to 95%).
+If you want, you can adjust the default params using the `--add_roary_args` command.
+4. Take a look at the resulting `summary_statistics.txt` file, to make sure nothing looks amiss.
 3. Move the `pan_genome_reference.fa` file to a convenient location for use with annofilt.
 This contains a representative nucleotide sequences for each gene in the core.

 # Installation
 ```
 conda create -n annofilt -c conda-forge -c bioconda prokka roary blast
 conda activate annofilt
+pip install annofilt
 ```

 # Quick Start